Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 automatically balances the time and memory of the algorithm, resulting in the numbers shown in the table.

+As a final advice, we strongly encourage to write examples for all optimization parameters of an algorithm.

 ### Different Types of Optimization Parameters

 There are two ways of implementing optimization parameters.
 If a parameter has